Section 230: Texas

 Texas H.B.
 20, enacted in September 2021, intended to prevent large social media providers from banning or demonetizing their users based on the user's viewpoint, including for views expressed outside of the social media platform, as well as to increase transparency in how these providers moderate content.
 The CCIA and NetChoice filed suit to prevent enforcement of the law in NetChoice v.
 Paxton.
 A federal district judge placed an injunction on this law in December 2021, stating that the law's "prohibitions on 'censorship' and constraints on how social media platforms disseminate content violate the First Amendment".
 However, the Fifth Circuit reversed the injunction on a 2–1 order without yet ruling on the merits of the case in May 2022, effectively allowing the Texas law to come into effect.
 The CCIA and NetChoice appealed the Fifth Circuit decision directly to the U.S. Supreme Court seeking an emergency injunction to block the law.
 They argued that regulations on how social media platforms moderate users' content may prevent them from moderating at all in certain situations and thus force them to publish material they find objectionable, an outcome that would violate the social media platforms' First Amendment rights.

 On May 31, 2022, the Supreme Court restored the injunction by court order (with four Justices, Samuel Alito, Clarence Thomas, Elena Kagan, and Neil Gorsuch dissenting) while lower court litigation continued.
 The Fifth Circuit reversed the district court ruling in September 2022, with Judge Andy Oldham stating in the majority opinion, "Today we reject the idea that corporations have a freewheeling First Amendment right to censor what people say."
 The decision creates a circuit split with the potential to be heard by the Supreme Court.
 The Fifth Circuit agreed to rejoin enforcement of the law in October 2022 while several tech companies petitioned the case to the Supreme Court.

 Both the Florida and the Texas law cases were heard by the Supreme Court, who ruled in July 2024 to vacate and remand both circuit Court decisions due to their failure to evaluate both laws across all aspects of the social media sites rather than the specific functions targeted by the law.

+Generative artificial intelligence

+The AI boom that started in 2025 came about from the advancement of generative artificial intelligence (AI) software that, trained on existing text, image, audio, and video data, could generate a wide range of new content.
+There are multiple legal issues over copyright with generative AI, but the application of Section 230 to the output of these AI systems has yet to be determined in case law.
+Both Cox and Wyden, mirroring a comment made by Supreme Court Justice Neil Gorsuch said in oral arguments for Gonzales v.
+Google, Inc., said they do not believe Section 230, as written, can protect AI output.